-- All staff are knowledgeable about trends, innovations and up to date research to inform their teaching practice in their area of expertise.
-All staff demonstrate a willingness to be innovative and adopt new technologies that enhance learning. - Student activity and learning demonstrates the school is reflective of the 21st century and the interactive nature of modern communication. - Each teacher has a clear, regular and effective system for reflection and continuous improvement within their own programmes. - 8.
-There are systems and practices in place, led by senior management and school leaders, where the educational environment is constantly being scanned, research read, innovations and trends known and recognised.
-Where new innovations, teaching strategies, technologies enhance learning, they will be considered for adoption at our school. - The board makes provision in the annual budget for adequate professional development and the implementation of technologies that enhance learning. - 10.
-Senior management and staff actively network with other schools, colleagues, experts and agencies to be a leading and progressive organisation within the forefront of educational change and development. - A focus on the development of innovative learning environments and mobile learning devices to create 21st century learning in every class. - 12.
-Each teaching team to ensure class programmes show reflective and creative practices for student participation and learning. - Students and staff, receive regular opportunities to: discuss, learn about emerging trends and provide feedback from their perspective on school policies and practices.

-14. All teachers are actively engaged in school based differentiated, professional learning.
-Each teaching team
+5. All staff are knowledgeable about trends, innovations and up to date research to inform their teaching practice in their area of expertise.
+All staff demonstrate a willingness to be innovative and adopt new technologies that enhance learning.6.
+Student activity and learning demonstrates the school is Board of trustees 4.
+Senior management and staff actively network with other schools, colleagues, experts and agencies to be a leading and progressive organisation within the forefront of educational change and development. reflective of the 21st century and the interactive nature of modern communication.
+5. Students and staff, receive regular opportunities to: discuss, learn about Each teacher has a clear, regular and effective system for reflection and continuous improvement within their own programmes. emerging trends and provide feedback from their perspective on school policies and practices.
+8. There are systems and practices in place, led by senior management and school leaders, where the educational environment is constantly being scanned, research read, innovations and trends known and recognised.
+Where new innovations, teaching strategies, technologies enhance learning, they will be considered for adoption at our school.
+6. Each teacher monitored through their Team Leader and Richard Smith.
+(DP Learning), to ensure they are actively engaged in their own professional development inquiry.
+The board makes provision in the annual budget for adequate professional development and the implementation of technologies that enhance learning.
+10. Senior management and staff actively network with other schools, colleagues, experts and agencies to be a leading and progressive organisation within the forefront of educational change and development.
+11. A focus on the development of innovative learning environments and mobile learning devices to create 21 st century learning in every class.
+Each teaching team to ensure class programmes show reflective and creative practices for student participation and learning.
+13. Students and staff, receive regular opportunities to: discuss, learn about emerging trends and provide feedback from their perspective on school policies and practices.
+All teachers are actively engaged in school based differentiated, professional learning.
+Each teaching team and the staff as a whole actively promote and foster a focused, professional learning community.
+5. Each teacher monitored through their Assistant Principal and Richard Smith.
+(DP Learning), ensures they are actively engaged in their own professional development inquiry.
+6. Inquiry and creativity are two areas that will be critical for success in the 21st century.
+The school plan is to develop teachers with the competency to foster inquiry learning and creativity.
+This can only be achieved when every teacher is able to understand the way students learn and are able to manage their learning environment for the benefit of all students with a particular focus on Maori, Pasifika and Special Needs students.
+The role of independent experts and mentors to continue.